 It would be regulated by the Alcoholic Beverage Control Board or a newly created Marijuana Control Board.
 Unlike the Washington and Colorado policies, Alaska’s would tax pot at a flat $50 an ounce rather than using a percentage of the cost.
 It would be paid by the cultivator of the plant.
 The state estimates it will cost between $3.7 and $7 million to implement in the first year.

 Alaskan voters approved marijuana for medical use in 1998 in a 59 percent to 41 percent vote.
-But a similar initiative to approve the substance for recreational use two years later failed by the exact same margin.
+But a similar initiative to approve the substance for recreational use six years later failed by the exact same margin.

 Supporters hope that attitudes toward marijuana within the state have since turned, as they have nationally.

 (CORRECTION: An earlier version of this story misstated when Alaskans last voted on pot legalization.
 It was 2004.)